 Effectively Managing Data Risk and Improving Information Assurance (flexible coffee break)

-The course leader will help you to prepare your organisation for compliance including how to undertake Privacy Impact Assessments and Data Protection Audits and consider:
+The course leader will help you to prepare your organisation for compliance with the forthcoming General Data Protection Regulation including how to undertake Privacy Impact Assessments and Data Protection Audits and consider changes that will affect:

 - Sensitive Personal Data